xuankimtran/docs-1/pages/katalon-analytics/docs/setup-team.md

     - "/katalon-analytics/docs/setup-team/"
 ---

-A Team is a group of Users working on same Projects.
+A Team is a group of Users working on the same Projects.
 A Team is created by either the Owner or Admins of an Organization.

-Only the team members can view and access the Team's Projects.
+Only Users can view and access the Team's Projects.

-## Roles and permission at the Team level
+## Roles and permissions at the Team level

 * **Owner**

-You become the Owner by default if you create a new Team.
+If you create a new Team, you become its Owner by default.
 As an Owner, you have full permission to transfer the Owner role to another team member.

 * **Admin**